 As a charity, the parents of the school have the reassurance that all of the income of the School must be applied for educational purposes.
-As an educational charity we enjoy various privileges such as tax exemption on educational activities and on our investment income, and are entitled to an 80% reduction on our business rates on the property we occupy for our charitable purposes.
-The financial benefits we receive from these tax exemptions are all applied for educational purposes and indirectly help us to maintain our bursary policies and community links.
+As an educational charity we currently benefit from tax exemptions on educational activities and investment income and receive an 80% reduction on our business rates for the property we occupy for our charitable purposes.
+The financial benefits we receive from these tax exemptions are applied exclusively for educational purposes and indirectly help us to maintain our bursary funding and community links.
+The Governors are following closely the renewed political discussions on the taxation benefits afforded to charitable independent schools and are mindful that the extent of the above benefits we receive may change.